mhubl/botrecon/README.md

                                       be evaluated.
 If set to 0or lower no hosts are filtered.  [default: 0]

+      -b, --batchify <FLOAT TEXT>...
+Divide data into batches before predicting.
+                                      Helpful for classifiers that have high
+                                      memory usage or for large amounts of data.
+                                      To use specify a value and then type.
+Type can be either "%" or "batches".
+If "%" the value has to be a float between 0 and 100.
+                                      If "batches" it has to be a positive integer lower than the number of rows in data (after filtering).
+If no verbosity options are
+                                      passed, this enables a progress bar for predicting.
+Example: `--batchify 5 %`

       -v, --verbose                   Increases the default verbosity of the application.